-3.9 acoustic requirements
+3.11 acoustic requirements

-Due to their proximity to the Pakenham Railway reserve, all dwellings must be designed so as to reduce noise levels in living areas.
+Due to their proximity to the Pakenham Railway reserve, dwellings on lots 15-19 and 145-181 must be designed so as to reduce noise levels in living areas.

-Dwellings on the above properties will need to include glazing for habitable rooms (bedrooms and living rooms including kitchens) that are facing to the north, east and west as per the table below.
+Dwellings on the above properties will need to include glazing for habitable rooms (bedrooms and living rooms including kitchens) that are facing to the north, east and west as per the table on the following page.